creVassOrg/creVassOrg.github.io/AWESOME.md

 ---

-*NEVER fix today what you can put off until it becomes the next guy's problem!* ...
-JUST KIDDING!!!
+*NEVER fix today what you can put off until it goes off warranty and we can sell the sucker a whole new system!* ...
+JUST KIDDING!
+We'd never say that!
+But we all know that planned obsolescency and instilling dependence in the clueless homeowner is the entire basis of the whole HVACR, plumbings, trades industry.

-We're all about actually FIXING things by TOTALLY REMOVING the problems that cause them, so ...  **we want to recognize the AWESOMENESS of even tiny steps in the direction of fixing things that will never cause a problem again.**
+We're all about actually FIXING things by TOTALLY REMOVING the problems that cause them, so ...

+**We want to recognize the AWESOMENESS of even tiny steps in the direction of fixing things that will never cause a problem again.**

 # Our curated AWESOME lists of different topics in the trades and different homeowner topics